-Don’t choose headless when building a websiteVegard Ottervig on
+Don’t choose headless when building a website?

 You’re on the lookout for a new digital platform, and you have heard that headless CMS is a smart way of handling content and staying future-proof.
 Who doesn’t want a CMS where you can feed your precious content onto practically any channel and device, without worrying about the presentation?

-This sounds like a done deal, but not so fast.
-Headless CMS is great for a lot of scenarios, but it is no silver bullet, it is no “one size fits all” solution.
-You see, if you primarily want to build a website, a pure headless CMS is a poor choice.
+While headless CMS certainly is great for many scenarios, it is no “one size fits all” solution.
+In the recent past, if you primarily wanted to build a website, a pure headless CMS was a poor choice.

 This is how you pitch your next digital project:

 It’s true that a headless CMS is essentially a database and an API that can distribute content from the database to different sources—like a website, an IoT device, or a smart watch.
 In a pure headless solution editors can focus on the content, which sounds great.
 But, historically (if you can call something just a few years old that), editors usually could not do the following: